mycoleb/EasyCan/README.md

 A Modern, Scalable, Evidence-Based Approach to Immigration Screening

+TLDR
+#The current system
+involves a primary screening that gives very little information.
+It says when a person has visited the country, for how long they've visited, who they were with, and whether they are "red flagged" as suspicious or not.
+The secondary screening has more info like by what method and where they crossed the border, more extensive background check including searching all 50 states and territories records.

+#My System
+would add more secondary screening info to the primary screening including the results of the most recent background check, it would also add a two factor system where the traveler and the border agent can write the same number for how many days the person plans to be in the country.

+My system would make it so border agents can see whether a traveler has stayed the lengths of time they said they'd stay so they don't end up interrogating the same person for an hour 53 times over the course of 7 years.

  Overview

 The Next-Generation Border Visit Tracking & Screening System is a proposed redesign of traditional immigration screening processes.
 Its goal is to create a more efficient, consistent, scalable, and evidence-based system for processing millions of international visits per year.